Apple moonshine at home

 7. Step 7:

-Add sugar and add the remaining water.
-Mix everything carefully.
+Add the sugar and the rest of the water.
+Stir everything gently together.

 8. Step 8: